matthiasbalke/addon-collabora-code/README.md

 ## About

-This add-on allows you to run Collabora Online Development Edition (CODE) on your Home Assistant instance.
+This add-on allows you to run [Collabora Online Development Edition (CODE)][official-site] on your Home Assistant instance.

 [:books: Read the full add-on documentation][docs]